 unusual focal point for the university plaza--a brick-paved

 courtyard reminiscent of St. Mark's Square in Venice.
-As of January
+NCSU has

 Waugh is pictured with George Matsumoto and Joy West, a talented artist who was married to Clifford West.
 The picture was taken in 1945 at a party celebrating their winning the Chicago Herald American International City Plan Competition Grand Prize of $10,000.
 Waugh was partners at that time with Matsumoto and David Geer.

 In 1951, Waugh designed the Frances Lacy Elementary School located at Lake Boone Trail and Ridge Road in Raleigh.
 The girl on the right is Waugh's daughter, Stella.
 As of 2009, it was destroyed to make way for a new school building on the same site.Chapel Hill homeowner, attorney, and City Council member Sally Greene discusses her Terry Waugh house and why she chose a conservation easement.

 1951 - Waugh's own house at 3211 Churchill Road, Raleigh.
 Bought in 1983 by Charles and Sherri Grantham.
 Bought in 1992 by Carolyn Elliott.
 Operated as a rental house.
 Four bedroom, 2.5 baths, with hardwood floors.
 There's a separate 1-bedroom, 1-bath apartment which originally housed Waugh's mother-in-law.
 A garage with rooftop deck was added at some point, along with a separate entrance off Westfield Road.
 There's extensive landscaping, including brick and rock walls, steps, and terraces.
 Top black and white photos by Terry Waugh.
 Top color photos by George Smart.
 Bottom color photo by Leilani Carter.